Stevens Institute of Technology: Finances

-Stevens Tech reports an endowment of $319 million (per 2023 figures) which, over the last five-years, has grown by $112 million - including $63 million in donations.
-According to Citizens Bank, the institute ranks as the 324th largest endowment in the United States with at least 100 undergraduates.
-The endowment is about $66,000 per undergraduate student or $32,400 per student (graduate and undergraduate).
+Stevens reported an endowment of $387.7 million in fiscal year 2025, according to the National Association of College and University Business Officers.
+This represents growth from $319 million in 2023, which itself reflected an increase of $112 million over the prior five years, including $63 million in donations.
 A portion of the endowment, $475,000 as of 2020, is managed by the students in the Stevens Student Managed Investment Fund.

-Student Governance
+Student governance

 Stevens Institute of Technology is home to a long tradition of student leadership.
-The Stevens Student Government Association (SGA) is an undergraduate governing body that retains complete control over the allocation of the funds raised by the student activity fee, which is about $800,000 per semester as of 2020.
+The Stevens Student Government Association (SGA) is an undergraduate governing body that retains complete control over the allocation of the funds raised by the student activity fee, which was about $800,000 per semester as of 2020.
 The SGA consists of a seven-person cabinet appointed by a president and vice-president of operations who are elected by the student body.
 The Senate of the SGA consists of senators per 75-undergraduates in each school.

 The Honor Board is a student-run and student elected committee of the school, tasked with upholding the honor system and consulting on academic policies for the university.
 It is overseen by a faculty-student panel.
 The primary function of the board is to process academic conduct cases.
 The honor system was established in 1906 under the guidance of President Alexander Crombie Humphreys.

 Academics

-Colleges
+Schools and colleges

-Stevens is composed of four academic schools: the Charles V. Schaefer Jr. School of Engineering and Science, the School of Systems and Enterprises, the School of Business, and the School of Humanitis Arts and Social Sciences.
+Stevens is composed of four academic schools: the Charles V. Schaefer Jr. School of Engineering and Science, the School of Systems and Enterprises, the School of Business, and the School of Humanities, Arts and Social Sciences.
+The university also includes the College of Online and Professional Education, established in 2023, and in January 2026 announced a fifth school, the Stevens School of Computing, scheduled to launch in fall 2026.
 Stevens offers 35 undergraduate majors and has a 12:1 student-to-faculty ratio.
 Graduate offerings include 20 (plus three interdisciplinary) Ph.D. programs, 58 master's programs, 194 certificate programs and graduate-level offerings custom designed for corporations.